ogothe/ogothe.github.io/_posts/2015-4-06-Hypercubes.md

 		shells += [cords]
 ```

 Not much has changed except for the movement of the origin and building up full shells.
-Lets print the first three shells in 2 dimensional space:
+The results for the first two shells in 2 dimensional space are:

 ```python